aces/Loris/modules/timepoint_list/test/TestPlan.md

 - Enter all required information.
 - Select *ONE* site for example, "Rome".
 - Select *ONE* project, for example Pumpernickel.
-- Tick box:Roles/Access Profile: View/Create Candidates and Timepoints - Own Sites.
+- [x] View/Create Candidates and Timepoints - Own Sites.
 - Open a separate **incognito** or **private** browser window.
 - Sign into your loris instance.
 Enter the credentials of the user that you just created.